IU (entertainer): Awards and achievements

 Since her debut in 2008, IU has received over 200 award nominations, winning over 100 of them.
-She has won twenty-five Melon Music Awards, sixteen Gaon Chart Music Awards, five Korean Music Awards, fourteen Mnet Asian Music Awards, seven Seoul Music Awards, and eight Golden Disc Awards.
+She has won twenty-six Melon Music Awards, sixteen Gaon Chart Music Awards, five Korean Music Awards, fifteen Mnet Asian Music Awards, seven Seoul Music Awards, and nine Golden Disc Awards.
 IU has also won several awards for her work as an actress, earning the title "Best New Actress" at the 2014 KBS Drama Awards for her performance in You're the Best, Lee Soon-shin.
-In 2025 she won the award for "Best Actress" at the 4th Blue Dragon Series Awards, for her performance in the netflix television series When Life Gives You Tangerines.
+In 2025 she won the award for "Best Actress" at the 4th Blue Dragon Series Awards, and the Daesang at the 2025 APAN Star Awards for her performance in the netflix television series When Life Gives You Tangerines.

-IU has received ten Daesang (grand prize) awards from various award shows, including five from the Melon Music Awards and three from the Golden Disc Awards.
+IU has received twelve Daesang (Note: A daesang, which translates to "grand prize", is the highest honour given out at South Korean music (and television) award ceremonies in recognition of the artist(s) with the greatest physical and digital achievements for the year.) awards from various award shows, including five from the Melon Music Awards and three from the Golden Disc Awards.
 In 2012, she was named to the Forbes Korea Power Celebrity list as one of the most influential people in South Korea, and has since been mentioned six times.
 Additionally, IU was honored at the 2015 Korean Popular Culture and Arts Awards, held by the Korean Ministry of Culture, Sports and Tourism, for her influence and success in the music industry.
-In 2022, she was recipient of the Visionary Award, instituted by CJ ENM, which recognizes talents from the Korean film and television industry for their contributions to "leading trends and spearheading innovations."
+In 2022, she was recipient of the Visionary Award, instituted by CJ ENM, which recognizes talents from the Korean film and television industry for their contributions to "leading trends and spearheading innovations".